 With Wirecast, you can set up two cameras: one to be the backdrop while the other to record the actual event.
 You can set up the first camera very easily using previously recorded files.
 For example, you can upload audio-only files that loop continuously.

 If you plan to live stream a concert, for example, you might set the look-in shot as the crowd gathering toward the stage.
 At the same time, you can queue up the shot of the stage ready for the band to come on.

 For more useful tips, check out our article on 11 quick tips for live streaming.

 Wirecast Extras for Live Event Streaming

-–Integrated live scoreboard: Give your live broadcast a professional sports look by adding a customizeable scoreboard.
+–Integrated live scoreboard: Give your live broadcast a professional sports look by adding a customizable scoreboard.
 This gives your viewers the information they need.

 –Replay: With Wirecast (Pro), you can replay any part of your stream in real-time.
 Imagine being able to rewind a great play in a game while your audience is watching live.
 This is ideal for downtime in the game as well, and it can boost any sports broadcast.